 Winter break is one of the most exciting times of the year for students.
 Many of them travel or have family travel to see them.
 There are often new gifts, new clothes, and friends they haven't seen in weeks.

-It's important to give students time to reconnect by incorporating opportunities to share and build community into your first week back.
-Regardless of whether you schedule in time for them to share about their break and chat with friends, they are going to be doing it.
+Giving students time to reconnect is important by incorporating opportunities to share and build community into your first week back.
+Whether you schedule time for them to share about their break and chat with friends, they will do it.

-You can either purposefully set aside time to chat and reconnect or you can have a loud room full of chatter ALL DAY LONG.
+You can either purposefully set aside time to chat and reconnect or have a loud room full of chatter ALL DAY LONG.

 I set aside an extra 10-15 minutes on the first day back to allow my students to share their highlights in small groups.
-I start by giving them three minutes to decide what is most important to share.
-This allows the students to move into small groups with a plan about what they want to talk about.
+I give them three minutes to decide what is most important to share.
+This allows the students to move into small groups with a plan about what they want to discuss.

-To keep things moving, I use a timer and give each member of the group two minutes to share about their break.
-I circulate the groups during this sharing time because many of the students are eager to share and reconnect with me about their break, too.
+I use a timer to keep things moving and give each group member two minutes to share about their break.
+I circulate the groups during this sharing time because many students are also eager to share and reconnect with me about their break.

 If you'd like some prompts, I've created a huge list of ideas.
 Just enter your information below to access them for free.

-After winter break, you'll want to get back into your daily routine pretty quickly.
+After winter break, you’ll want to return to your daily routine quickly.
 Did you have morning work every day before the break?
 Make sure it is ready when the kids come back.

 Do you usually start your day with reading?
 Be sure you stick with the schedule.